-(2) An applicant for examination for a certificate of competency as Master, Mate or Coxswain shall be required to pass an eyesight test.

-(3) The eyesight test shall consist of —

-(a) a form vision test conducted on the Snellen’s principle using 6 metre cards; and

-(b) a colour vision test by means of —

-(i) a lantern of the type developed for the United Kingdom Department of Trade and used by the Australian Department of Transport; or

-(ii) except where the application is for a certificate of competency as Master Class IV or higher class, or where lantern tests are conducted at an office of the Department at which the application is made, the series of plates designed as a test for colour blindness by Dr. S. Ishihara.

-(4) In order to pass the eyesight test for the issue of a certificate of competency and for continued employment including dispensation, a candidate shall attain the following standards —

-(a) Form Vision —

-with or without aids to vision —

-6/6 in the better eye;

-6/9 in the other eye; and

-if aids to vision are used, then without using aids to vision —

-6/12 in the better eye;

-6/24 in the other eye (however, in the case of revalidation and continued employment when this standard cannot be obtained, but not less than 6/36 in the other eye can be achieved, and the chief executive officer is satisfied with evidence that the candidate can perform duties satisfactorily, continued service may be accepted); and

-with or without aids to vision an ability to read an N5 card at a distance selected by him in the range 30 to 50 centimetres.

-(b) Colour Vision —

-with or without aids to vision, an ability to identify correctly all the lights shown by large and small apertures in the lantern test, or, where applicable, identify correctly the Ishihara plates in a manner which records no deficiencies in colour vision.

-(5) The result of a form vision test shall be valid for a period of 6 months and no longer.

-(6) Where the tests in subregulation (4) have the effect of preventing the continuation of employment of persons with one eye only, such persons may be permitted to demonstrate their ability to keep a navigational watch without binocular vision and upon doing so shall be deemed for the purposes of this regulation to have passed the eyesight tests in subregulation (4).
+[(2)-(6) deleted]

 [Regulation 17 amended in Gazette 11 Aug 1992 p.
 3977; 25 Jun 1996 p.
 2999; 8 Dec 2006 p.
 5390; 30 Jun 2010 p.
-3161.]
+3161; 11 Feb 2011 p.
+488.]

+18A.
+Evidence of medical fitness

+(1) An applicant for examination for a certificate of competency to which this subregulation applies must provide —

+(a) a current certificate of medical fitness in accordance with the requirements set out in Annex C; and

+(b) if required to do so by the chief executive officer, further evidence as to medical fitness.

+(2) Subregulation (1) applies to the following certificates of competency —

+(a) Master Class III;

+(b) Master Class IV;

+(c) Mate Class IV;

+(d) Marine Engineer Class III;

+(e) Marine Engine Driver Grade I.

+(3) An applicant for examination for a certificate of competency to which this subregulation applies must provide —

+(a) a declaration of medical fitness in accordance with the requirements set out in Annex C; and

+(b) evidence of passing an eyesight test in accordance with the requirements set out in Annex C clauses C4 and C5; and

+(c) if required to do so by the chief executive officer, further evidence as to medical fitness.

+(4) Subregulation (3) applies to the following certificates of competency —

+(a) Master Class V;

+(b) Coxswain;

+(c) Marine Engine Driver Grade II.

+(5) For the purposes of subregulation (1)(b) or (3)(c), the chief executive officer may require the applicant to be examined by a medical practitioner specified by the chief executive officer.

+[Regulation 18A inserted in Gazette 11 Feb 2011 p.
+488-9.]

 18. Proof of qualifying service etc.

 (1) Applicants for examination for a certificate of competency or for issue of a certificate of satisfactory service are required to produce, to the satisfaction of the chief executive officer, proof of qualifying service and testimonials as to character, experience and ability during such service and, in addition, testimonials as to character during any significant gap in the period of service prior to the application.

-(2) Service at sea shall be proved for the purposes of subregulation (1) by producing a record of service and the master or owner of every vessel on which a person has served shall, upon presentation by the person of his record of service, certify the correctness of any entry by endorsement of his name, position, signature and date of signing.
+(2) Service at sea shall be proved for the purposes of subregulation (1) by producing a record of service and the master or owner of every vessel on which a person has served shall, upon presentation by the person of his record of service, certify the correctness of any entry with his name, position, signature and date of signing.

 (3) A record of service may be kept in a booklet supplied by the chief executive officer or in another appropriate form.

 [Regulation 18 amended in Gazette 11 Aug 1992 p.
 3977; 30 Jun 2010 p.
-3161.]
+3161; 11 Feb 2011 p.
+489.]